Coronavirus Self-isolation payment privacy notice

 This is known as a 'section 251' approval and includes, for example, using your test results if you test positive for COVID-19 to start the contact-tracing process.

 The part of the law that applies here is section 251 of the National Health Service Act 2006 and Regulation 3 of the associated Health Service (Control of Patient Information) Regulations 2002.

-You can find more information on this via the NHS Contact Tracing Privacy Notice.
+You can find more information on this via the Test and Trace: overarching privacy notice.